Integrative Cancer Care

 Vitamin C is the most commonly used IV therapy, as IV dosing allows us to provide doses that cannot be reached through supplements alone.
 At high doses, vitamin C results in an accumulation of hydrogen peroxide within cancer cells, killing cancer cells directly.
 It also helps to strengthen stromal tissue to reduce the risk of metastasis long-term.
 Treatment helps boost your immune system and improves your quality of life.

-ALA is a powerful antioxidant and is another agent often used to treat cancer (especially pancreatic cancer), and reduce side-effects such as neuropathy, insulin resistance, chronic liver disease, and diabetes.
+ALA is a powerful antioxidant and is another agent often used to treat cancer (especially pancreatic cancer), and reduce side-effects such as neuropathy, irregular blood sugar control, chronic liver disease, and diabetes.

 Cancer Care: What to Expect from Naturopathic Treatment